rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 A message with the request of unsubscription to a status has the structure according to the example below.
-The request unsubscribes on one or several signals.
+The request unsubscribes on one or several statuses.
 No particular answer is sent for this request, other than the usual message acknowledgement.

 .. code-block:: json